capital-G/supercollider-wiki/Home.md

-First and foremost, thank you!
+Welcome to the Wiki for the SuperCollider project!

+If you are looking for information on using SuperCollider, including documentation, you may want the following
+resources:
+- the [project README](https://github.com/supercollider/supercollider/blob/develop/README.md) has general information on the project including a description, a list of supported platforms, instructions for building and installing, and a list of good first resources.
+- https://doc.sccode.org has project documentation viewable online.

+If you are looking to meet and talk with other people using SuperCollider, check out [Joining the community](https://github.com/supercollider/supercollider/wiki#joining-the-community) below.

+If you are new to SuperCollider and want to contribute to the project, then first and foremost thank you for your interest!
 We appreciate that you want to contribute to SuperCollider.
 Your time is valuable, and your contributions mean a lot to us.

-This page is the new home for the document formerly known as `CONTRIBUTING.md`.
-It serves as a quick onboarding guide for SuperCollider developers.

-You may also be looking for [the SuperCollider documentation](http://doc.sccode.org/).
+Depending on your skills, interests, and experience with other projects, you may want to review the following
+documentation:
+- if you are totally new to this project, or to contributing, read ["What does contributing mean?"](https://github.com/supercollider/supercollider/wiki#what-does-contributing mean) first.
+- our [Developer Reference](https://github.com/supercollider/supercollider/wiki#developer-reference) section has more reference documents on our project design, workflows, and practices.

 ## Joining the Community